ClarysseArthur/VUB-CV-PhotometricStereo/README.md

 After installing the dependencies from [requirements.txt](./requirements.txt), you can run [the Jupyter Notebook](./Code/PhotometricStereo.ipynb)

 ## Hardware
-The code is tested on:
+- The code is tested on:
-- Windows 11
+    - Windows 11 (... seconds to run)
-- Mac OS 26 Tahoe
+    - Mac OS 26 Tahoe (... seconds to run)